CrochetProject/CrochetCraze/_src/behindTheScenes.md

 - Your site link is provided at the top of the Pages settings.

-### Step #4: Layout Chaining<a id="step4"></a>
+### Part #4: Layout Chaining<a id="step4"></a>

-You could potentially build an entire website by making multiple Markdown files using the base.njk layout, but 11ty has so much more to offer.
+You could potentially build an entire website by making multiple Markdown files using the `base.njk` layout, but 11ty has so much more to offer.
 The biggest feature 11ty offers is layout chaining, which gives you the ability to make a wide variety of templating for different versions of pages.

-For this Crochet Craze, I created a "Home" template and an "Other" template that branches off of the base.njk.
+For this Crochet Craze, I created a "Home" template and an "Other" template that branches off of the `base.njk`.
 That way, only the homepage has a different layout than the rest.
-Just be aware that all future pages will be within its own named folder containing index.html.
+Just be aware that all future pages will be within its own named folder containing an `index.html`.
 Unfortunately, this will eventually cause some weird linking issues for the future nav bar.
+We will fix the nav bar in **Part #4.1**.

-So, here's how ya do it:
+So, here's how ya layout chain:

-Inside of _includes, create two .njk files.
+Inside of `_includes`, create two `.njk` files.
 They can be named anything, but if one is for Home and the second is for everything else.
 I named them `home.njk` and `other.njk`.

 Next, add this code to both `home.njk` and `other.njk`:
 ```